janjiramdev/express-app/README.md

-# my-express-app
+# express-app

 ## Description

-This project create for my express app with ExpressJS and JavaScript
+This project create for express app with ExpressJS and JavaScript

 ## Prerequisite